GoodlifeOmar/food-order-app/README.md

 # Food order app

-An app for placing and retrieving food orders
+An app for placing and retrieving food orders from API